osfanbuff63/ws-datapack/CONTRIBUTING.md

 ### Setting up for your work

-If you already have the repo locally to work on, you can skip this step. **MAKE SURE YOU HAVE THE PREREQUESITES BEFORE CONTINUING!**
+If you already have the repository locally to work on, you can skip this step. **MAKE SURE YOU HAVE THE PREREQUESITES BEFORE CONTINUING!**

-1. Go to the folder where you would like the repo to be and note the location.
+1. Go to the folder where you would like the repository to be and note the location.
 I usually tend to put mine on my Desktop (`~/Desktop`).
-2. Open a terminal and run `cd path/to/repo/folder`, where `/path/to/repo/folder` is the path you noted earlier (in my example, I'd run `cd ~/Desktop`).
+2. Open a terminal and run `cd path/to/repository/folder`, where `/path/to/repository/folder` is the path you noted earlier (in my example, I'd run `cd ~/Desktop`).
 On Windows, I recommend using the new [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install), but any shell will work.
-3. Run `gh repo clone osfanbuff63/ws-datapack` and then `cd ws-datapack`.
-This does the same thing as `git clone <repo>`, but you don't have to get the repo HTTPS or SSH address, instead you can use the repo name.
-If you are on macOS or Linux, you can run those two commands using `gh repo clone osfanbuff63/ws-datapack && cd ws-datapack`, but I don't know how to do that on Windows.
+3. Run the new Python script from [here (copy/paste if you want to use curl/wget)](https://raw.githubusercontent.com/osfanbuff63/ws-datapack/master/scripts/setup/pack.py) with `python pack.py` (or if you also have python2 installed e.g. on Linux, `python3 pack.py`).
+Once this completes, you'll be ready to go!
 4. (Optional), if you want to use a separate branch (which is recommended especially if you will be making multiple contributions), run `git checkout -B your-branch-here` with any branch name instead of `your-branch-here`.
 5. Open this folder in the IDE of your choice and start coding!